 Example:

-3. Range-Bound Strategy: Trading Within Consolidation
+Range-Bound Strategy: Trading in Consolidation

 Key Steps: